victorjonsson/Arlima/readme.txt

 = 2.8 =

-- Plugin now compatible with 3.6.1 (big thanks to [Johan Fredriksson](https://github.com/DUAB-Johan))
+- Arlima is now compatible with 3.6.1 (big thanks to [Johan Fredriksson](https://github.com/DUAB-Johan))
 - jQuery-tmpl function {{include}} now supports relative paths.
 - A new jQuery-tmpl function named {{image-support}} is introduced (see wiki for more info https://github.com/victorjonsson/Arlima/wiki/Custom-jQuery-templates).
 - It's now possible to choose whether or not editors should be able to change template for articles via the list manager.